 You may mail your transcripts to Undergraduate Admissions in San Marcos.

-You may mail or hand deliver your transcripts to the Round Rock Campus Student Services Suite, Avery Hall, Room 201.
+You may mail or hand deliver your transcripts to the Round Rock Campus Student Services, Avery, Suite 201.

 Results will be e-mailed to you upon completion of your evaluation.